SymfonyCasts/vue/sfcasts/ep1/better-loading.md

-# Better Loading
+# Smarter Loading: AJAX status as State

-*We* have a problem, people...
-The snacks are *empty*!
-Yeah, there are no snacks in our store right now, apparently.
+We have a problem people!
+The snacks category is *empty*!
 That's a *huge* problem on its own!
-To make it worse, you can't even tell!
+To make things worse, you can't even tell!
 It just looks like it's loading *forever*!
+I'm sitting here getting hungrier and hungrier.

-The reason is, in our product list, we're just basically looking at the products length, and if zero, we show the loading.
+The reason is that, in the `product-list` component, we're showing the loading animation by checking if the products length is zero.

-Using the length of something to figure out whether it's loaded or not, doesn't really work if it's *possible* that the thing to be empty.
-And in our case, sometimes we might have categories with no products, so using the length of the products *isn't* going to work here.
+Using the length of an array to figure out if something is done loading doesn't really work if it's *possible* that the thing really *is* empty!
+And that's *totally* the situation we have: sometimes a category *has* no products.
+And later when we add a search, sometimes nothing will match.

-What we need instead is a special specific flag that tracks whether or not the products are being loaded.
+So... the easy solution didn't work.
+What we need *instead* is a flag that *specifically* tracks whether or not the products are loading.

 ## Add `loading` to Catalog

-We know that Catalog is the smart component that actually takes care of making the Ajax request.
-This is the component that knows whether or not we are loading our products!
-To take advantage of this, we're going to add a new data property to this element.
-Let's call it `loading` and set it to `false`.
+We know that Catalog is the smart component that takes care of making the AJAX request.
+This is means that it is *also* aware of whether or not we are *currently* making an AJAX call for the products.
+To track this, let's add a new
+data: call it `loading` and set it to `false` by default.

-Now, very simply down here, we can say `this.loading = true`, right before the Ajax call and then, right after the call, `this.loading = false`.
-Just like that, we have a flag we can use to render things differently based on loading!
+Now, very simply, in `created()`, we can say `this.loading = true` right before the AJAX call and, right after, `this.loading = false`.

+And *just* like that, we have a flag that we can use to render things differently based on the *true* loading status!

 ## Try...catch

-While we're here, we can *also* add some very simple error catching mechanism *just* in case this Ajax call fails for some reason.
-To do that, we can wrap all of this in a `try...catch` block, and then on the `catch` we will set `this.loading = false`.
-If we wanted to go even further, we could add some data called `error` and change the `error` value down here to something else, but at least now we are gracefully failing if there is an error.
-Our loader now doesn't spin forever!
+While we're here, we can *also* add some very simple error handling *just* in case this AJAX call fails.
+To do that, wrap all of this in a `try...catch` block.
+Then inside `catch` set `this.loading = false`.

+If we *really* didn't trust our API... we could add a data called `error` and change that value down here to some message.
+But with this, we will *at least* fail somewhat gracefully, and avoid the loader from spinning forever.

-As easy as that was, this also could be a little dangerous.
-If I do decide to do my try catch, I may do things slightly differently.
-The problem with this is that if any of these lines fail -for example, if our response doesn't even have a `data` key on it- any of these things will trigger the catch and could *actually* be hiding a bug in your code.
+As easy as that was, this could also be a bit dangerous.
+If I *did* decide to add a try catch, I would do things *slightly* differently.
+The problem right now is that if *any* of these lines fail - for example, if our response doesn't have a `data` key on it - then they will trigger the catch and we might be hiding a bug in our code.
 I *hate* bugs!
 I think pizza is much better...

-So instead, above the try, I'm going to add a `let response`.
-That is me just creating a new variable outside of the `try...catch` scope so that it's available in the entire `created` function.
-We remove the `const` from the `response` and then I'm going to actually `return` from the catch, so if we hit the catch, we just exit.
-Finally, I can move the `this.products = response.data` code outside of the catch, so if *that* line has a problem, it's not actually going to be ignored by us.
+So instead, above the try, add a `let response`.
+This simply *declares* the variable outside of the `try...catch` scope so that it's available in the entire `created` function.
+Now, remove the `const` from `response` and then I'm going `return` from the catch: so if we hit the catch, just exit.
-We will have to deal with it!
+Finally, move the `this.products = response.data` code outside of the catch.
+Now if *that* line has a problem, it won't be silenced: we'll have to deal with it!

-Whether or not you use the `try...catch`, it's just depends on your situation.
-I probably wouldn't do this because if my API end point is failing, I have bigger problems than just giving the user a gracefull fallback.
-But if you *do* have some valid situations where something might fail, then you actually can use a `try...catch` like this to deal with the issue.
+Whether or not you should use the `try...catch` just depends on your situation.
+I probably wouldn't do this because, if my API endpoint is failing, I have bigger
+problems: my site is broken and giving the user a graceful error is actually nice, but I have bigger problems.
+But if you *do* have a valid situation where something might fail - like if you're *sending* data to the server that might fail validation - then *this* is how you can catch that error and deal with it.
+We'll talk about sending data in the next tutorial.

 ## Pass `loading` down to `product-list`

-Okay, so we now have the `loading` data on our smart catalog component.
-We *need* to pass that into our `product-list` component so that it can use it to hide or show the loading spinner.
-That's simple enough!
-I'll split the `product-list` onto multiple lines and here it will say `:loading="loading"`.
+Okay, we now have the `loading` data on our smart catalog component.
+Now, we need to pass that into the `product-list` component so that it can use it to hide or show the loading spinner.
+Simple enough!
+I'll split the `product-list` onto multiple lines and thne add `:loading="loading"`.

-We're now passing a loading prop into `index`, so in here let's go update our props so we can receive that.
-Add a new `loading` prop, `type: Boolean` and `required: true`.
+And now that we're passing the `loading` prop, in `index.vue`, update the `props` so we can receive it: add a new `loading` prop with `type: Boolean` and `required: true`.

-Our template has just become *much* simpler!
-We want to show the loading animation *if* we are `loading`.
-We also wanna show these product cards down here, if we are `!loading`.
-That's not *super* important, but it doesn't hurt to have it!
+Our template can *now* simplify: we want to show the loading animation *if* `loading` is true.
+And we also want to show these product cards down here, if we are `!loading`.
+This second spot isn't *super* important, but it doesn't hurt to have!

-## Try it in the browser
+## Adding a "No Products" Message after Loading

-All right, so let's check it out!
+Let's check this out!
 Yep!
 You can *already* see that the snacks page no longer has the loading spinner.
-My other pages work *just* fine and this next page doesn't load forever!
+My other pages work *just* fine and snacks no longer looks broken.

+Well... except it would be even *better* with a "no products found" message!
+And now we can add that easily.

-Now that we're a *little* more organized, we can actually give this a "no products found" type of message!
-So after our loading, I'll put an `h5` with another `v-show` directive.
-Basically we want this to show if we are *not* `loading`, but `products.length` is equal to zero.
+After the `<loading />` component, add an `h5` with a `v-show` directive.
+This will hold that "no products found" message... which means that we want it to show if we are *not* `loading` but `products.length` is equal to zero.

-If we have that situation, then we know that we have no products, so we can put a very nice message here to help out the user.
-There it is!
-You can see that showing up on our snacks page.
-Perfect!
+If that's our situation, print a helpful message.
+And.... there it is!
+Our snacks page - except for the fact that there are *no* snacks - looks great.

-## Adding loading to sidebar
+## Adding Loading to the Sidebar

-This is something new you're always going to want to think about anytime you have dynamic data being loaded.
-What's the other place we we're loading stuff?
-That's right!
-It's our categories!
-You *can* see that, when it first loads, our categories aren't actually there yet.
+The products loading part now works perfectly.
+But there is one other spot that we're loading via AJAX that does *not* show any loading info: the categories sidebar!

-We're *actually* going to fix that in a second to make the categories load instantly, but right now, since they are still loading, let's add a little loading animation there as well.
-This is going to be over in our `sidebar.view`.
-This is the component that makes the Ajax request for the categories and then renders them up here.
+We're actually going to fix this soon to make the categories load instantly, But since they *are* still loading via AJAX, let's add the loading component there as well.
+Open up `sidebar.vue`: this is the component that makes the AJAX request for the categories and renders them in its template.

-By the way, if you see this is getting a little bit complicated, we could choose to actually isolate these into a different component if we wanted to now.
-So should we add another loading data like we just did for catalog?
+To do this right, should we add another `loading` data like we just did in catalog?
 We *totally* could!
-And that's probably a great option, but I'm going to cheat in this case, because I know in my application that I will never have no categories.
-If I had no categories, that means something is *totally* broken on my database.
-So in this case, I actually *am* going to allow myself to use the `categories.length` to figure out whether or not we are in the loading state.
+And that's probably a great option.
+But...
+I'm going to cheat because I know that my app will *never* have zero categories.
+If that ever happened, it would mean that something was *totally* broken.

-To keep things organized, let's add a computed property for it.
-Add a computed key here called `loading`.
-The nice thing about this is that `loading` isn't actually data, but it's going to look the same inside of my template: I'm *just* going to be able to reference a loading variable.
-Then, I can use my logic down here and say `return this.categories.length === 0`.
+Instead, I *am*  going to use the `categories.length` to figure if we're in a loading state.

+But to be extra organized, let's add a computed property called `loading`.
+Inside `return this.categories.length === 0`.

 If there are no categories, then we are loading!
-And if we *did* need to change this today, later, or the next year, it's *super* easy, we just remove this computed property and add a `data`!
-We wouldn't have to update *anything* in our template.
+The nice thing about using a computed property is that it will let us use a simple `loading` variable in the template.
+And later, if we *did* want to change this to `data`, that would be *super* easy.

-All right!
-So to use this in our template, we need to use our loading component here.
+Ok: to use this in our template, first import the loading component:
-Let's import it.
-I'll say `import Loading from @/components/loading` and then down here under `name`, let's add the `components` key with the `Loading` component in it.
-That makes it available to my template.
+`import Loading from @/components/loading`.
+Then add the `components` key with `Loading` inside.

-Finally, up here, right after the `h5`, we'll say `<loading`, and we'll do our normal `v-show` for it!
+Finally, up in the template, right after the `h5`, we'll say `<loading` with `v-show="loading"`.

 I love it!

-## Check it out!

-Let's give it a try!
-So we move over...
-What we're looking for over here is for that loading animation right before those categories load.
-That was super quick!
+And when we move over to the browser...
+I'm *hoping* to see the loading animation right before the categories load.
+That was super quick, but it *was* there.
-Now we have proper loading on both sides!
+We have proper loading on both sides!

-Next, I want to start organizing our Ajax calls a little bit better.
-We make Ajax calls inside of `sidebar.vue` and `catalog.view` and there's *definitely* a better way that we can start organizing those calls so that we can keep our application a *little bit* more sane.
-Let's talk about that next!
+Next, I want to start organizing our AJAX calls.
+We make Ajax calls inside of `sidebar.vue` and `catalog.vue`.
+That's maybe ok, but I'd like to find a *better* way to organize these.